 sudo update-manager -c -d

-As you can see the upgrade is still in the process of being tested and I do a lot of work with my machine so I would not want to take that risk.
+As you can see, the upgrade is still being tested, and I do a lot of work with my machine, so I would not want to take that risk.
 But if you were upgrading from 20.04 to 22.04, it would be the same process.
-In the screenshot above, once you hit upgrade you will be able to get the latest release.
+In the screenshot above, you can get the latest release once you hit upgrade.
 GUI seems easier.
 Let us know in the comment section which method works best for you.

-You learned about CLI ways for upgrading from Ubuntu 20.04 LTS to 22.04 LTS and briefly saw how to use the software updater for the GUI method
+Overall, you’ve learned about CLI ways for upgrading from Ubuntu 20.04 LTS to 22.04 LTS and briefly saw how to use the software updater for the GUI method.